dominictarr/scuttlebutt/README.markdown

 of sources. this is an object of `{source_id: latest_timestamp_for_source_id}` after receiving this message, `Scuttlebutt` sends any messages not yet known by the other end.
 This is the heart of Scuttlebutt Reconciliation.

+## Security

+Scuttlebutt has an (optional) heavy duty security model using public keys.
+This enables a high level of security even in peer-to-peer applications.
+You can be sure that a given message is from the node that sent it, even if you did not receive the messasge from them directly.

 ## Enabling Security